cheikhshift/momentum/cmd/momentum-cli/readme.md

 ## Post Body

-The body is used to pass a json of your function's variables/parameters.
-Each json key should match a correponding function parameter name, with that parameter's data specified as the key's value.
-Even if your function has no parameters, pass atleast pass an empty JSON.
+The body is used to pass a JSON of your function's variables/parameters.
+Each JSON key should match a corresponding function parameter name, with that parameter's data specified as the key's value.
+Even if your function has no parameters, pass at least an empty JSON (`{}`).
 If no data is passed momentum will return an EOF JSON error.

+### Response format
+With interface methods the response format differs.
+Here is the schema

+	{
+		"Obj" : {} ,// interface with updates from function
+		"Result" : {} , // result of function.
+Null if function returns nothing.
+	}